 - Medical diagnosis of Cortical Visual Impairment (CVI) made by an ophthalmologist, or neurologist.

-- Temporary eye conditions such as post-operative retinal detachment or patching where service for a limited time is required (at the discretion of the Provincial Supervisor).
+- Temporary eye conditions such as post-operative retinal detachment or patching where service for a limited time is required.

 - Limited ability to visually access the full range of program-appropriate media and materials.